-In the beginning of the 19th century and English Mathematician, Charles Babbage invents the modern digital computer.
+In the beginning of the 19th century and English Mathematician, Charles Babbage invented the modern digital computer.
 He developed an Analytical Engine based on the modern computer to perform mathematical calculation very fast.

 The authentic brief history of computer is very old and goes back to 3000BC which still in growth.
 In this period the apparatus named Abacus used for calculation.
 This was the 1st calculating device of history.